backbonex/backbone.view.elements/README.md

 ```js
 this._selector('elemName'); // returns '.block__elem-name'
 ```
-but the more often situation is when we need to retrive an element by the selector
+but the more often situation is when you need to retrive an element by the selector
 ```js
 this._elem('elemName'); // returns jQuery collection found by '.block__elem-name'
 ```
-Further more the `_elem` method caches the results so you need not to save elements to properties of views.
-Another advantage is when an HTML template is changed you should change JS in only one place.
+Furthermore the `_elem` method caches the results so you need not to save elements to properties of views.
+Another advantage is when an HTML template is changed you have to change JS in only one place.

 How to avoid CSS classes duplication and manipulate them easily
 ---------------------------------------------------------------